 Location: Edmonton, Alberta

-Hunter’s motivation for joining the YAC was to help improve camp for all.
+Throughout Hunter’s final summer at camp, they had an amazing time.
+Their motivation for joining the YAC was to help improve camp for all.
 They shared,

 “I wanted to bring light to deeper struggles that campers face and how we can improve our staff’s responses to those issues.”